What It's Like To Recover From An Eating Disorder In The Fashion Industry

 "It also comes down to me at the end of the day, and having to be self-aware of how I’m doing.
 If I’m doing well, how do I maintain that?
 And if it’s not good, how do I change that?
 And it’s about working on myself and the people around me and staying accountable and honest."

-In what ways do you think eating disorders are still stigmatized in the industry?
+In what ways do you think eating disorders are still stigmatised in the industry?

 "I feel like the fashion industry, as exclusive as people think it is, it’s pretty accepting and that’s amazing.
 But at the same time, eating disorders haven’t been talked about as much as they should be.
 There’s a lot of discussion on weight and body image when it comes to models and models’ health, but that conversation hasn’t really been opened up to the rest of the people in the industry who are also engaging with the content and maybe having their own struggle.